 - Tape a piece of paper with the color that matches your color-coded packing system on the door frame or wall of each room so the movers know where to place things.

 - Ask your mover to place the “start here” boxes in accessible locations.

 At the end of it all—creating a moving checklist and then actually moving—celebrate a job well done!
-Order a few pizzas, open a bottle of wine, put on some music, and place some fresh flowers in your new kitchen.
+Order a few pizzas, put on some music, and place some fresh flowers in your new kitchen.
 Be ready to relax and enjoy your new home with your family.